On H List of Movie Reviews

 HisGirl

 That being said, it works in the favor of Cary Grant (no surprise there) and Rosalind Russell.
-When the principal stars are together, they are good.
+When the principal stars are together, they're good.
 However, when it's only her with others, His Girl Friday loses momentum.
 When Cary Grant is back, the pace is picked up again.

 Unfortunately, there's plenty of forced acting on Cary Grant's part which is especially noticeable during the second half.
-Rosalind Russell is merely okay; she spends more energy trying to match her co-star in every way possible, and it shows.
-Not to diss her, she does well when he's around.
-However, the dizzying speed of the dialogue is exhausting to keep up with, and the ensuing confusion feels like The Big Sleep all over again.
+Rosalind Russell is merely okay; she spends more energy in trying to match her co-star in every way possible, and it shows.
+Once again, she does well when he's around.
+However, the dizzying speed of the dialogue is exhausting for me to keep up with, and the ensuing confusion feels like The Big Sleep all over again.

-All in all, regarded as the gold standard of the screwball comedy genre, His Girl Friday has all the elements, but it's not thoroughly entertaining or funny.
+All in all, regarded by many as the gold standard of the screwball comedy genre, His Girl Friday has everything, but it's not thoroughly entertaining or funny.